Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: FIR--radio correlation

 \subsection{Scatter of the global FIR--radio correlation}

-We identify three physical effects that contribute to the scatter in the FRC: (i) initial magnetic field strength in combination with intermittent galactic winds, which modulate the magnetic and CR energy as well as the resulting synchrotron luminosity in the inner regions that are affected by the wind, (ii) different halo masses and thus different specific SFRs at a given absolute SFR and (iii) the galactic inclination in combination with an anisotropic magnetic field distribution cause variations of the radio intensity.
+We identify three physical effects that contribute to the scatter in the FRC: (i) initial magnetic field strength in combination with stochasticity of the star formation process and intermittent galactic winds, which modulate the magnetic and CR energy as well as the resulting synchrotron luminosity in the inner regions that are affected by the wind, (ii) different halo masses and thus different specific SFRs at a given absolute SFR and (iii) the galactic inclination in combination with an anisotropic magnetic field distribution cause variations of the radio intensity.

 \begin{enumerate} \item At early times in the kinematic dynamo regime, when the magnetic field strength is still exponentially growing (transparently coloured points in Fig.~\ref{fig:FRC}), the galaxies fall short by orders of magnitude of the observed FRC.
 However, in the saturated dynamo regime the tracks of simulations with different $B_{\rmn{init}}$ start to converge, but nevertheless retain memory of their different evolution.\footnote{Note that this statement is specific to the idealised setup used here and may not be generalisable to cosmological simulations.} While the observed FRC of nearby galaxies \citep[within 255~Mpc,][]{2003ApJ...586..794B} probes this saturated dynamo regime, our simulations imply a residual scatter if galaxies had different seed magnetic fields at the formation time or a different formation history and magnetic dynamo efficiencies.
+This could potentially be caused by the stochasticity of the star formation process.
 On top of this average trend, we see an upwards deviation of the purple track in Fig.~\ref{fig:FRC} at around 1.6~$\msun~\rmn{yr}^{-1}$.
 This is due to a drop in the wind speed, which retains more CRs and a larger magnetic energy in the central region, and as a result, temporarily boosts the radio synchrotron emissivity by a factor of two.

 \item As the small-scale dynamo has saturated, the galaxies move largely along the observed relation toward smaller SFRs and radio luminosities with a tendency to move from the lower to the upper envelope of the observational scatter (see Fig.~\ref{fig:FRC}).
 There are two reasons for this behaviour after the starburst phase.
 First, as explained in Section~\ref{sec:analytics}, smaller SFRs imply smaller gas densities and smaller collisional loss rates so that the calorimetric energy fraction emitted via radio synchrotron increases \citep{2021WerhahnIII}.
 Second, the decreasing gas accretion onto the disc and thus the decreasing SFRs also lowers the CR proton injection rate.
 By contrast, there appears to be a magnetic dynamo that counteracts this decreasing trend of the CR and thermal energy densities so that the magnetic energy density remains constant with time.
 Thus, the total synchrotron emissivity decreases less strongly than the SFR and a galaxy evolves from the lower towards the upper envelope of the FRC.
 Thus, these two effects combined predict that at a given SFR, less massive systems with high specific SFRs to populate the lower envelope of the FRC in comparison to more massive systems that are in a late evolutionary phase with small specific SFRs.